 Yes this is an absolute fact.
 Unless and until you are acquiring the first page on google for any given keyword.
 You are likely to get sitelinks if you are sincerely following the rules.

-I keep an eye on my SERPs through SEMrush and hence I got to know that the review I did for Nestify was showing sitelinks below the post.
+I keep an eye on my top posts on SERPs through SEMrush and hence I got to know that the review I did for Nestify was showing sitelinks below the post.

 For this review I am ranking on the first page.
 I haven’t seen any sitelinks appearing on any results after the page one till date.
 So you should be ranking on the page one of Google to get sitelinks.